ryanmanny/wsu-lookup/README.md

 # WSU Lookup

-Bruteforces a [leaky WSU page](https://livingat.wsu.edu/cardinfo/deposit/default.aspx) to discover a student's name and birthday using only their WSU ID.
+Bruteforces a [leaky WSU page](https://livingat.wsu.edu/cardinfo/deposit/default.aspx) to look up a student's name and birthday from only their WSU ID.

 I do not endorse using this program for nefarious purposes, it is developed only as proof of an unintended feature of the WSU website which has existed for many years.